What Is an Authentication Agent: Definition and Use Cases

 Centralized Credential Storage

-Agents reduce password reuse, enforce stronger credential policies, and simplify rotation.
-Benefits include reduced attack surface through fewer credential storage locations, and enhanced monitoring with centralized logs facilitating anomaly detection.
+Agents reduce password reuse, enforce stronger credential policies, and simplify rotation to help implement the principle of least privilege.
+Benefits include reduced attack surface through fewer credential storage locations, and enhanced monitoring with centralized logs facilitating anomaly detection, with centralized storage as a best practice for production environments.

 Compliance and Audit Considerations